August 1, 2023

 Course authoring is aided by professional services that are available and its online course creation software and course management tools.
 Lessons can use multiple engaging elements including gamification.
 In terms of learner monitoring, you can use KPI dashboards that let you see how effective your lessons are.

-Schoox is another LMS corporate users like.
+Schoox is another corporate training software and best lms for business that users like.
 It aims to develop your employees from new hires to upper management.

-In Schoox, authoring is divided into modules that allow you to add them into different courses.
+In Schoox, authoring is divided into modules that allow you to add them to different courses.
 Content can be curated from various sources.
-It also allows learners to go along their own learning paths to meet their own goals at your company.
+It also allows learners to go along their own custom elearning paths to meet their own goals at your company.

-HealthStream is a corporate LMS, but is targeted to healthcare companies.
+HealthStream is a corporate LMS, but is targeted at healthcare companies.
 It comes with many courses to help companies in this industry, including compliance and common medical training.

 This LMS doesn’t only just offer its own courses but also makes it easy to author your own.
 You can make your courses engaging through their A.D.A.M Resource Collection, which means you don’t have to spend as much time looking for your own content.
 It also has unique learner tracking, including the ability to scan badges of users from different facilities to confirm a learner’s attendance and identity.

 Pluralsight allows skilled authors the ability to create courses that they can share with anyone.
 They also include attractively designed courses that engage learners in the tech topics they are learning.
 Learner progress is also very detailed, with accurate percentage points showing progress towards completing milestones.

-With this LMS, you will use their many courses to raise the skills of your employees.
+With this LMS, you will use their many learning materials to raise the skills of your employees.
 It has enough content variety to keep learners engaged.
 Additionally, learners can tailor then our learning journey and you can monitor their progress over time.

-Another corporate LMS that makes the list is Axonify.
+Another corporate LMS software that makes the list is Axonify.
 It focuses on preparing front-line workers for their daily duties.